setup-cassandra script reference

 ALTER KEYSPACE "system_auth" WITH REPLICATION = { 'class': 'SimpleStrategy', 'replication_factor': 3 }; QUIT

-keyspace as shown in this example.
+If you are setting up a Cassandra HA cluster, you must replicate the system_auth keyspace as shown in this example.
 This enables API Gateway to communicate with the cluster if a node goes down.
-For more details, see the Configuring authentication documentation.
+For more information, see the Configuring authentication documentation.

 Enable traffic encryption